Characterization of nuclear breakup as a function of hard-scattering kinematics using dijets measured by ATLAS in $p$+Pb collisions: Introduction

 Following Ref.~\cite{ATLAS:2023zfx}, dijets are defined using the two highest transverse momentum\footnote{ATLAS uses a right-handed coordinate system with its origin at the nominal interaction point (IP) in the center of the detector and the \(z\)-axis along the beam pipe.
 The \(x\)-axis points from the IP to the center of the LHC ring, and the \(y\)-axis points upwards.
 Polar coordinates \((r,\phi)\) are used in the transverse plane, \(\phi\) being the azimuthal angle around the \(z\)-axis.
 The pseudorapidity is defined in terms of the polar angle \(\theta\) as \(\eta = -\ln \tan(\theta/2)\) and is proportional to the rapidity $ y = \frac{1}{2} \ln \left( \frac{E + p_z}{E - p_z} \right) $ in the relativistic limit.
 In the analysis the pseudorapidity sign is determined by the nuclear species, protons travel towards positive rapidities, while ions travel towards negative rapidities.
 The rapidity in the proton--nucleon center-of-mass frame is shifted by +0.465 units compared with the ATLAS frame.
 Angular distance is measured in units of $\Delta R\equiv \sqrt{ (\Delta \eta)^2 + (\Delta \phi)^2 }$. } jets in a given collision, measured over a wide range of transverse momentum, \PT, and center-of-mass (CM) rapidity, $y^\mathrm{CM}$, to access a broad \xp\ phase space.
 The value of \xp\ is estimated from the final-state \kin\ of the two highest \PT\ jets in each event by using

 where $p_{\TN{T},1}$ ($p_{\TN{T},2}$) and $y^\TN{CM}_{1}$ ($y^\TN{CM}_{2}$) denote the transverse momentum and the rapidity of the leading (sub-leading) jet.
+At leading order in a perturbative approach, Equation~\ref{eq:xp} is the Bjorken-x of the scattered parton in the proton~\cite{PhysRevLett.123.102001}.
+Direct estimates of the parton level kinematics through jet observables have been done in dijet measurements at the LHC~\cite{HION-2015-02} and RHIC~\cite{PhysRevLett.107.172301}.
 In simulations, the \xp\ estimate based on final-state jet kinematics was found to be, on average, 6--8\% lower than the true parton-level value in the phase space covered by the analysis.
 The relative resolution of this estimate, $\sigma_{x_p^{\mathrm{reco}}/x_p^{\textsc{PYTHIA}}}$, is around 10\% for the lowest \xp\ events, decreasing to 4\% with increasing \xp.

 In this analysis, \xp\ is unfolded for experimental effects due to the finite precision of jet reconstruction, and reported at the generator level. \EZDC\ and \ETPB\ are not unfolded for experimental effects, as was done when used for centrality selections in previous analyses~\cite{ATLAS:2014cpa, ATLAS:2023zfx, ATLAS:2022iyq}.
 These results present a novel approach to study geometry in proton--nucleus collisions and provide new insights into the role of partonic proton configurations and color fluctuations in the dynamics characterizing these reactions.